The most unusual passport photo in a valid modern passport

 Tom: “What experience did you make by showing your “holy colander headgear”-passport?

 Michael: “I have a Dutch passport (without a colander yet), and I only use my Israeli passport when traveling to Israel.
 A few months ago, I traveled there for the first time.
 At the customs, I had my colander with me, although I admit I was not wearing it.
 Customs is a hassle, and in Israel can get tricky even without colanders, and I did not wish to make anyone more nervous than normal.
 Having presented my passport, I was met with a blank stare, then surprise, then curiosity.
 The customs official simply asked, “why”? and I briefly explained (FSM, colander, religion).
 His reply was “I don’t know how you pulled this off, but as long as you’re recognizable, I’m fine with it.”
 To which I replied “That was my point exactly!” and went through.
 On the return trip, coming out of the country, my passport made the customs lady chuckle, and she shared it with her colleague.
 I explained that it was a religious thing, and was allowed through without any trouble.”

 “How I got the passport is quite interesting as well, I think.
-The State of Israel keeps a statistic record of the citizen’s religion.
+The State of Israel keeps a statistical record of the citizen’s religion.
 I asked to change my record to “Pastafarian,” and applied for a passport with a colander.
 Initially, I got refused on both accounts, but I persisted and got a reply that the matter will be looked into.
 Should I get permission to register as “Pastafarian,” I was told, I will be allowed to wear a colander on the picture.

 Tom: “Thank you for the interview, Michael.
 You definitely will have your place in modern passport history with this outstanding passport photo.”